AkashJam/DoomGAN/README.md

 # Requirements
 This project is made using python v3.9 and requires tensorflow related application for applying GPU hardware to boost the computational
-It includes the installation Cuda v11.2 and Cudnn v8.7 with tensorflow-gpu instead of native tensorflow
+It includes the installation Cuda v11.2 and Cudnn v8.7 with tensorflow-gpu instead of native tensorflow.
+The remainder of the libraries are included in the 'requirements.txt' file which needs to be installed before proceeding

+# Scrap the dataset

+# Parse the dataset

+# Train the network